 However, IC § 4-38-5-3 states employees of licensed sports betting facilities who are over 18 and under 21 may be present in areas where sports wagering is conducted but may not perform any functions directly related to sports wagering by the customers.

-Which sportsbooks are licensed to offer mobile betting in Indiana?
+Which Indiana sportsbooks are licensed to offer mobile betting?

 Do I need a mobile device or can I bet online from my desktop computer as well?